BtEtta/save-editors/README.md

 Labels for items and other in-game text should also match for the two English translations but would need someone capable of reading and inputting Japanese for the labels to be correct for that version.

 ## Notes
+### Debug Mode
+Many of these editors will have a debug mode.
+Enabling this will change the behaviour of certain pieces of code and may reveal extra viewing/editing options used during development.
+This should not be required unless you have a curious mind or you're planning on extending the available features of the editor.

+In The newest versions of the framework this can be enabled by adding `?debug` to the end of the URI in the address bar.

-Several of these files will contain a line similar to the following:
+Older files may instead contain a line similar to the following which can be changed to any truthy value in JavaScript to enable:
 ```
 const debug = 0;
 ```
-Setting this value to 1 will change certain behaviours within the editor, exposing more options or changing how existing ones are displayed.
-This should not be required unless you're planning on extending the available features of the editor.

 ## Licence
+The Framework and all editors have the following licence unless otherwise noted.

-Copyright (c) 2024 Robin Zalek
+Copyright (c) 2025 Robin Zalek

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal